no-such-anthony/scrapligo-play/README.md

 - waitgroup1 - Waitgroup with nothing to limit number of goroutines.
 - waitgroup2 - Waitgroup with chunks of data to restrict the number of goroutines.
 - waitgroup3 - Waitgroup with channel to restrict number of goroutines.
+- waitgroup4 - Waitgroup with semaphore to restrict number of goroutines.
 - workerpool1 - In/Out buffered channels with a boolean 'done' channel for completion and num_workers.
 - workerpool2 - In/Out buffered channels with a results returned channel and num_workers.
-- workerpool3 - workerpool2 with connection function and pointers (work in progress)
+- workerpool3 - workerpool2 with connection function and pointers